amartinson193/The-Ultimate-List-of-Free-SQL-Resources/README.md

 ## Welcome to the Ultimate List of Free SQL Resources

 This list brings together the best free resources for learning SQL.
 It's intended to be a curated list of the best resources.
-For a list of all resources considered, but that didn't make the list, please look in the applicable folders.

 The items in each section are ordered based on their popularity on Reddit/LinkedIn so the most popular will be at the top.
 If there is no ranking available, I'll also rank based on Google search results and finally on personal opinions.